Professor Duncan Matthews, BSc (Hons), MA (Warwick), LLM (Exeter), PhD (London)

 - Burcu Kilic – Boosting Pharmaceutical Innovation in the Post-TRIPS era: The Real LIfe Lessons for the Developing World (completed January 2011; Queen Mary School of Law scholarship).

-- Celucolo Peter Dludlu - Comparative study of substantive patentability standards in the UK and South Africa (commenced September 2009; Herchel Smith scholarship).
+- Celucolo Peter Dludlu - Comparative study of substantive patentability standards in the UK and South Africa (completed March 2014; Herchel Smith scholarship).

 - Vivian Mak – Analysis of DNA Patenting and its Impact on Developing Nations (commenced September 2009; Queen Mary School of Law scholarship).